huggingface/dell-helm-chart/README.md

 1. Chart source code is stored in the `charts/` directory
 2. Packaged charts and index.yaml are stored in the `repo/` directory

+### Chart Versioning

+We follow these versioning guidelines for our Helm charts:

+1. **Chart Versioning**: Charts follow SemVer (major.minor.patch) starting at v0.0.1 for development
+2. **Docker Image Versioning**: Each chart specifies pinned image versions for stability

+When updating to new application versions, we create a new chart version to reflect these changes.

 ### Adding or Updating Charts

 When making changes to existing charts or adding new charts, follow these steps: